Why Fitness Matters

 The Physical Fitness Test (PFT)

-The PFT consists of four main events in the following order, with a fifth event for candidates in the Tactical Recruitment Program.
+The PFT consists of four main events in the following order, with a fifth event for candidates in the Tactical Recruitment Program (TRP).
 There can be no more than five minutes of rest between events.
-A passing score requires a cumulative 12 points, with at least one point in each event:
+At least once while at the FBI Academy, candidates must pass a PFT scoring a minimum of 12 total points with at least 1 point in each of the four events.

 - SITUPS: Maximum number of continuous situps in one minute.